Kent Nagano: Hamburg and Madrid

 Nagano has served as one of the Russian National Orchestra's Conductor Collegium.
 In August 2012, the Gothenburg Symphony Orchestra announced the appointment of Nagano as its principal guest conductor and artistic advisor, as of the 2013–2014 season, with an initial contract of 3 years.
 In September 2012, the Hamburg State Opera announced the appointment of Nagano as its next Generalmusikdirektor (General Music Director) and Chefdirigent (chief conductor), effective with the 2015–2016 season, with an initial contract through the 2019–2020 season.
 In October 2017, the company announced the extension of Nagano's Hamburg contract through 2025.
 In 2017, he conducted Jörg Widmann's Arche at the opening of the Elbphilharmonie.
 Nagano is scheduled to conclude his Hamburg State Opera tenure as GMD at the close of the 2024–2025 season.

 Nagano first guest-conducted the Spanish National Orchestra (Orquesta Nacional de España) in April 2021.
 He returned for subsequent guest-conducting appearances in June 2021 and April 2024.
 In December 2024, the Orquesta y Coro Nacionales de España announced the appointment of Nagano as its next Director Artístico (Artistic Director) and Director Títular (Chief Conductor), effective with the 2026–2027 season, with an initial contract of five seasons.

+Parma

+Since 2025, he serves as Principal Artistic Partner of the Filarmonica Arturo Toscanini in Parma, establishing a distinguished artistic collaboration under a three-year agreement that begins with the 2025/2026 season.